knightsUCF/CarRacing/Log.md

+# On the Merits of the Rushy Racing Asset Pack

+This is a great pack, but we need to write our code from scratch, since we can't afford to work with problems from another code base.

+So the main things we are interested in is the procedural generation.

 # Procedurally Generating on the Fly: IEnumerator CreateGrounds(Vector3 pathPos)

 Does this mean that we have two ways of procedurally generating terrain?